EducationalTestingService/metaphor/NAACL-FLP-shared-task/README.md

 models = models
 predictions = predictions
 ```
-After running, you will find binary predictions generated for each token under the `predictions` output directory.
+After running the experiments, you will find binary predictions generated for each token under the `predictions` output directory.
 You can format these predictions into the format required for CodaLab submission.
 More details on how to run SKLL can be found in the [Baseline optional section](https://github.com/EducationalTestingService/metaphor/tree/master/NAACL-FLP-shared-task#baseline-optional) below.

 Baseline (OPTIONAL)
 ---------